smkutty/smkutty.github.io/essays/Reflection.md

 ---
 # It's more than just 1s and 0s

+## A Compounded Experience

+<p>During my brief experience with software engineering, I realized that the gield involves far more than just coding.
+While I learned the language Javascript and strengthened my knowledge in HTML/CSS, the most important personal lessons were not even about coding skills.
+In addition to learning how to use UI frameworks (UI Semantic and React), I delved into the world of software development and the tools used to do so.
+Two of these tools had a profound impact--development environments and agile project management.</p>

 ## Development Environments

 <p>When I first delved into the world of computer science and programming, I had no idea what one needed to create a program.
 My first ever programming assingment was to download a software called "Alice", and truth be told, I was incredibly confused as to why I would need this strange program.
 I was instructred to move blocks labelled with "if/else", "for", etc--basic functions that we built upon to create methods, objects, and so forth.
 However, I still did not understand how one would develop a software program by writing lines of code; after all, computer science was just about writing gibberish and spitting out some cool product, right?
 After a brief stint with "MIT Scratch", I finally approached a program called "Processing" in which I attempted line-by-line coding for the first time.
 I was surprised that the concept was the same as dragging blocks to create code.
 The only real difference was I was writing the code myself.
 I then reflected on "Alice" and how we could make different segments that called on other segments that called on other segments... esentially creating cohesive methods and functions.
 Alice was my first love affair with development environments, and it shaped my understanding of how software engineering works.
 Alice, MIT Scratch, and Processing were just different offices with specific layouts and tools that could create all sorts of projects.</p>